You are here

 From Observation to Implementation and Training

 As the issues have been better defined, the emphasis has shifted from observing trends to application: defining best practices and helping to implement them.
-Consortium participants have been working closely with construction contractors and workers to develop practical solutions for concerns ranging from noise to silica in masonry, the hazards of nail guns, and falls from steel decking.
+Consortium participants have been working closely with construction contractors and workers to develop practical solutions for hazards such as chemical exposure, falls, nail guns, noise, rf radiation, and silica.
 Proposed new approaches are continually field tested.
 Findings are presented at conferences, stakeholder meetings, in publications such as technical reports and pocket cards for workers and contractors, and on the Internet.
 As an outgrowth of the statistical effort, CPWR produces The Construction Chart Book every 5 years, the only such document focusing on the industry, which details the industry in terms of economics and safety and health.
 Where applicable, the knowledge gained is incorporated into training materials – in English and Spanish – that are disseminated through more than 3,500 safety trainers affiliated with the Building Trades unions.
 To ensure the effectiveness of the approaches, CPWR and outside experts are formally evaluating training and other programs.

 The years since 1990 might be summarized this way: